 Beans, beans, the magical fruit…why do we say that?
 Beans aren’t fruit!!
-No matter what they are, I love ’em – all day, every day.
+But no matter what they are, I love ’em – all day, every day.
 I basically spend my days trying to fit beans into everything I eat.
 Like pasta!

 I don’t eat 100% gluten-free, but when thinking about my diet, I realize that 99% of what I eat is gluten-free.
 I don’t have any gluten allergies, but when I can replace wheat with something more nutrient dense, I grab the bull (or in this case, the beans) by the horn and go with it!

-I’m definitely guilty of being one of those trendy foodies trying to put beans in everything.
-I can’t help it and I’m not ashamed of it!!
 That’s why I’m so excited to tell you guys about Modern Table Meals.
-They’re pastas are made out of (get ready for it) BEANS – green lentils, red lentils, and black beans.
+Their pastas are made out of (get ready for it) BEANS – green lentils, red lentils, and black beans.

-Anyway, Modern Table has a bunch of pastas to choose from including lentil penne, elbows, and rotini, and a confetti blend with black beans and lentils!
+Modern Table has a bunch of pastas to choose from including lentil penne, elbows, and rotini.
 Y’all, they seriously have the same texture as wheat pasta.
 But they’re even better because each serving of pasta packs about 15 grams of protein and 3 grams of fiber.

 Who cares if they’re a fruit or not – beans truly are magical.

-Okay, enough rambling –> can we plz talk about this curried pasta salad??
-I wanted to make you something quick and real that you could actually make in your real life for dinner instead of just pinning to your Dinner board on Pinterest.
+I wanted to make you something quick and simple that you could actually make in your real life for dinner instead of just pinning to your Dinner board on Pinterest.
 We all love to look at fancy schmancy recipes, but let’s be honest – when dinnertime comes, we just want some simple food on the table.

-All you have to do for this recipe is cook the pasta, make your sauce, and chop some vegetables.
+All you have to do for this curried pasta salad recipe is cook the pasta, make your silken tofu sauce, and chop some vegetables.
 Yes, that’s it!
 You can definitely adapt the vegetables you use to whatever you have available, so don’t stress, friend.

 While the pasta is cooking, chop your vegetables and almonds.
 Drain the pasta, mix everything together, and BAM!
 Dinner in 15 minutes.

 I hope you guys love this super simple recipe and get to try it!
 It’s creamy, slightly sweet with a kick, and full of crunchy veggies and goodies.
-Make sure to check out Modern Table’s bean pasta, and snap a pic for Instagram if you make this!
+And make sure to check out Modern Table’s bean pasta!
+It would also work super well in these other vegan pasta salad recipes!

 Vegan Curried Pasta Salad

-This Vegan Curried Pasta Salad is ready in under 30 minutes and is full of fresh vegetables and plant protein.
-Perfect for cold lunches or summer cookouts!
+This Vegan Curried Pasta Salad is perfectly packable, ready in under 30 minutes and is full of fresh veggies and plant-based protein.

 - 1 10-ounce bag Modern Table Meals Confetti Bean Pasta